Ualnomis/Ualnomis/README.md

 I am a Computer Science graduate from The Hong Kong Polytechnic University.

-* 🌍  I'm based in Hong Kong
+* 🌍  I'm based in Toronto
 * 🖥️  See my portfolio at [MyPortfolio](https://ualnomis.github.io/portfolio/)
 * ✉️  You can contact me at [ualnamnuhc@gmail.com](mailto:ualnamnuhc@gmail.com)